James Ossuary: Significance

 An ossuary is a stone (usually limestone) depository for storing bones of the dead, considered a luxury for the elite.
 The dead would lie on a loculus in a tomb for a year of decomposition, and then the remains would be collected and placed in an ossuary.
 Depending on the wealth and taste of the family, the box would sometimes be inscribed with decorations or the name of the deceased.
 The James Ossuary measures 50.5 x 25 x 30.5 cm, which is slightly smaller than average compared to other ossuaries of the time.
-Owner Oded Golan said that, if the inscription on the James Ossuary is genuine, it may indicate that the ossuary was that of James the Just, the brother of Jesus, the founder of Christianity.
+Owner Oded Golan said that, if the inscription on the James Ossuary is genuine, it may indicate that the ossuary was that of James the Just, the brother of Jesus.

-Professor Camil Fuchs of Tel Aviv University stated that, other than the James Ossuary, there has so far only been one has been found, amongst thousands of ossuaries, that contains a reference to a brother, concluding that "there is little doubt that this [naming a brother or son] was done only when there was a very meaningful reason to refer to a family member of the deceased, usually due to his importance and fame."
+Professor Camil Fuchs of Tel Aviv University stated that, other than the James Ossuary, there has so far only been one found, amongst thousands of ossuaries, that contains a reference to a brother, concluding that "there is little doubt that this [naming a brother or son] was done only when there was a very meaningful reason to refer to a family member of the deceased, usually due to his importance and fame."
 He produced a statistical analysis of the occurrence of these three names in ancient Jerusalem and projected that there would only have been 1.71 people named James, with a father named Joseph and a brother named Jesus, expected to be living in Jerusalem around the time at which the ossuary was produced.